GyroPalm/ROS-SLAM-Map-Editor/README.md

 - [x] Live-Preview Overlay for Brushing or Drawing Lines/Rectangles
 - [x] Multi-level Undo and Redo Capabilities
 - [x] (Hold Spacebar + Drag Mouse) to Pan the Map
+- [x] Option to Draw Filled Rectangles
+- [x] Drag to Take Measurements Dynamically from a Map
 - [x] Download Separate Map and Keepout Mask (yaml and PGM files)

 Future Work: